John T. Richeson, Ph.D.

 Dr. Richeson became a faculty member in the Department of Agricultural Sciences and joined the Feedlot Research Group in 2011.
 He received his B.S. in animal science from Oklahoma State University in 2000, and spent two years working for a major cattle feeding company in Colorado.
 Dr. Richeson received a M.S. in ruminant nutrition from Texas Tech University in 2004, provided leadership of the Arkansas Beef Improvement Program from 2004 to 2008, and received his Ph.D. in animal science from the University of Arkansas in 2011.

-Teaching and Related Service Dr. Richeson teaches an undergraduate course in Animal Anatomy and Physiology, and a graduate course in Advanced Animal Health Management.
+Teaching and Related Service Dr. Richeson teaches an undergraduate course in Anatomy and Physiology of Domestic Farm Animals and graduate-level courses in Advanced Animal Health Management, Research Techniques in Animal Science, and Agricultural Statistics.

 Research and Creative Activity

-Dr. Richeson and his wife Ashleigh live in Amarillo.
+Dr. Richeson and his wife Ashleigh have a daughter, Olivia, and reside near Canyon.